* As an Amazon affiliate, this site earns from qualifying purchases.

 The first reading for the Solemnity of Christ the King Year B is Daniel 7:13-14.
 The Book of Daniel blends historical stories, prophetic visions, and tales of faith.
 Written during the Babylonian exile, it reflects the Jewish experience and highlights God’s power and the triumph of righteousness.
 The final section contains apocalyptic visions revealing future events and God’s ultimate victory.
 Understanding its context helps us grasp its significance.

 The Solemnity of Christ the King Year B celebrates God’s dominion over all.
-This prayer, based on Psalm 93, praises God for His strength and everlasting power.
+Psalm 93 praises God for His strength and everlasting power.
 It acknowledges His might over creation and the storms in our lives.
-The prayer commits to praising and worshiping God, recognizing His eternal nature.
+It commits to praising and worshiping God, recognizing His eternal nature.

 Understanding the Book of Revelation